 What might it look like in a facility when someone is admitted?
-One third of people with intellectual and developmental disabilities have emotion dysregulation and challenging behaviors requiring intensive and comprehensive treatment over an extended period of time.
+Hilary opined that one third of people with intellectual and developmental disabilities have emotional dysregulation and challenging behaviors requiring intensive and comprehensive treatment over an extended period of time.
 DBT-SS is a combination of the DBT skills system and the SS (Skill System), creating a combined approach which is considered to be the best evidence-based practice in treatment of borderline personality disorder.